-In 2000, however, the FDA licensed PCV (pneumococcal conjugate vaccine), a vaccine that's safe and effective for use in young children under the age of 2.
-In 2010, a newer version called PCV13 was introduced.
 Here is information about these vaccines to help you make informed decisions about protecting the health of your children as well as your own.

 Depending on what organ or part of the body is infected, pneumococcal disease will cause any of several serious illnesses, including:

-Bacterial meningitis, an infection of the covering of the brain and spinal cord that can lead to confusion, coma, and death as well as other physical effects, such as blindness or paralysis.
+- Bacterial meningitis, an infection of the covering of the brain and spinal cord that can lead to confusion, coma, and death as well as other physical effects, such as blindness or paralysis

 There are more than 6,000 deaths each year in the U.S. as a result of pneumococcal disease.
 More than half of those deaths are in adults who, according to CDC recommendations, should have been vaccinated.

-In children under the age of 5, infection with the pneumococcus bacteria results in approximately 480 cases of meningitis and 4,000 cases of bacteremia or other invasive infection per year.
+In children under age 5, infection with the pneumococcus bacteria results in approximately 480 cases of meningitis and 4,000 cases of bacteremia or other invasive infection per year.
 A major problem in very young children is that the classic symptoms of meningitis and pneumonia are often not present, making the disease hard to recognize.

 Are Both Pneumococcal Vaccines Safe?